 The Island offers the best climate/landscape to train and compete throughout the year, hence it has become Europe’s number 1 sporting destination.
 Countless international sporting events and competitions are held here throughout the year, meaning we have a lot of visitors that come out here to be active, so like the locals, making the most of the relaxing environment, climate and the landscape that Lanzarote has to offer!

 There are many ways we can all share what we know about sustainability with our community or work.
-The Sustainability Leaders Project’ helps us to highlight the possibilities, shows where others are on the scale of sustainability and how we can all live this way if we choose to.
+The Sustainability Leaders United’ helps us to highlight the possibilities, shows where others are on the scale of sustainability and how we can all live this way if we choose to.

 Thank you, Tila.